Mineeagle/runny/README.md

 1.3.0
 - Add [runnyhelp](./help/runnyhelp.md) as a help document; accessible using `> help runnyhelp`
-- Go is now supported support
+- Go is now supported
-- Shortcut to run files with arguments using F5
+- Shortcut to run files with arguments using `F5`

 1.2.0
 - Add Java support